 People who have a supervisor or colleague who genuinely cares about them are more productive and significantly more likely to remain at a company4.
 Ask your manager or HR team about setting up a mentor scheme in the office.
 Mentors will get satisfaction from passing on their skills and experience, while mentees will feel more positive having someone who genuinely cares about their wellbeing and progress.

-Whether it’s a book or film club, office sports team or even a packed lunch club, creating more a of a community culture at work can make all the difference.
+Whether it’s a book or film club, office sports team or even a packed lunch club, creating more of a community culture at work can make all the difference.
 In fact, employees rate the culture and values of a company as the most important factors in workplace happiness – above pay and benefits!

 Give new starters a warm welcome